Try to Recover Overwritten Files via Disk Drill

 - Review the list of files that can be recovered.

-Select the items to be restored as well as a new storage location where they will be saved.
+- Select the items to be restored as well as a new storage location where they will be saved.
+Do not use their original location to minimize potential file corruption.

 - Click the Recover button to perform the recovery of the selected files.